-While your grocer’s meat case is probably filled with a variety of plastic-wrapped poultry cuts, being able to break down a bird yourself is a useful skill that will greatly increase your options in the kitchen.
-It will also save you money, since whole, unprocessed poultry are typically less expensive than prepackaged meat.
+While your grocer’s meat case is probably filled with a variety of plastic-wrapped poultry cuts, being able to break down a bird yourself is a useful skill.
+Plus, it will save you money since whole, unprocessed poultry is typically less expensive than prepackaged meat.

-There is quite a variety of different types of poultry you may encounter, ranging from the most common – chicken, duck, turkey – to the more unusual, like quail, partridge, pheasant, and goose.
+There is quite a variety of different types of poultry – from the most common like chicken, duck, and turkey – to the more unusual, like quail, partridge, pheasant, and goose.
 The good thing is that, despite the variation in size and flavor, all of these birds can either be cooked whole or broken down into the same basic cuts.

 How to Break Down Poultry into Different Cuts

-Poultry meat can be classified in two broad categories: white and dark.
-These are actually different types of muscle.
-Muscle groups that aren’t used for everyday activity get their energy differently than muscles in almost constant motion.
-This is why the breast and wings of domestic birds are white and their legs dark, while game birds, which have darker meat overall, may also have darker wing meat.
+Poultry meat can be classified in two broad categories: white and dark, which are actually different types of muscle.
+The muscle groups that aren’t used for everyday activity get their energy differently than other muscles that are in almost constant motion.
+This is why the breast and wings of domestic birds are white and their legs dark, while game birds which have darker meat overall may also have darker wing meat.

 The White Meat Poultry Cuts

 White, or light, meat comes from the breast and wings of poultry.
-It’s lower in fat and calories and milder in flavor than its dark meat counterpart, which makes it an excellent choice to combine with subtle flavor profiles.
+It’s lower in fat and calories but is also milder in flavor than its dark meat counterpart, making it an excellent choice for combining with subtle flavor profiles.
 For more on flavor profiling, check out our guide to the basic elements of cooking.

-To keep white meat from drying out during the cooking process, avoid dry heat and don’t be afraid to add a little fat.
-Herbed butter spread over the surface infuses flavor to white meat cuts, or opt for wrapping the breast and wings in bacon for an even more decadent dish.
+To keep white meat from drying out during the cooking process, avoid dry heat – and don’t be afraid to add a little fat.
+Adding a little bit of herbed butter spread over the surface will help infuse flavor to the white meat cuts – or you can opt for wrapping the breast and wings in bacon for an even more decadent dish.

 The Dark Meat Poultry Cuts